ChaimaChekhaba/gitstats/README.md

 # gitstats
-A tool for computing some statistics on Github repo
+A tool for computing some statistics on Git repo.